All Episodes

-Let's open this hour of the program by spending a moment to remember one of the most larger than life Americans recent times.
+Let's open this hour of the program by spending a moment to remember one of the most larger-than-life Americans recent times.

-Norman Schwarzkopf, seventy-eight years old.
+Norman Schwarzkopf, 78 years old.

 What a figure.